-Because Helen entered into the contract to acquire the house before 11.45am (by legal time in the ACT) on 21 September 1999 and sold it after that time, and owned it for at least 12 months, she can use either the indexation or the discount method to calculate her capital gain.
+Because Helen entered into the contract to acquire the house before 11.45am (by legal time in the ACT) on 21 September 1999 and sold it after she had owned it for at least 12 months, she can use either the indexation or the discount method to calculate her capital gain.

-The 'home first used to produce income rule' does not apply because she used it to produce income from the time she purchased it.
+The 'home first used to produce income' rule does not apply because she used it to produce income from the time she purchased it.